Payroll Tax Attorney for Back Taxes and Problems with the IRS

 If you’re required to file a return, penalties will be imposed if you don’t do so within three months of the due date.
 The penalty is 5% of the unpaid tax for each month or part of a month that the return is late, up to a maximum of 25%.
-If you don’t pay the tax you owe within 21 days after receiving a notice of deficiency, you’ll be charged a failure-to-pay penalty of 0.5% of
+If you don’t pay the tax you owe within 21 days of receiving a notice of deficiency, you’ll be charged a failure-to-pay penalty of 0.5%.

 How do unpaid payroll tax penalties work?